KingPrince92/TamaGo/README.md

 To-Do

-1. Change 'hidden' class on matched cards to 'matched'
 2. Win will be when matched array.length = 6??
 3. When win is triggered then win message pops up
 4. Figure out reset button